JanNeuendorf/SVC16/specification/specification.typ

   - There might be a delay before the updated frame is shown on screen.
     For example, one might need to wait for _vsync_, or the window takes time to update.
 ]

+== Sound
+The sound buffer is only exposed to the outside world when it is triggered to play.
+That means that it can be used as additional memory when no sound needs to be dispatched.

+When a sound is played, the data in the sound buffer is interpreted as a list of amplitude samples.
+The sampling rate is 16 kHz, so the total length is about four seconds.
+Each value in the buffer represents a sample (mono) and it is interpreted as a (two's complement) signed integer (i16).
+A new sound can be started every frame without stopping the previous ones.
+The sound buffer is left filled with zeros.

+#not-specified[
+  There is no guarantee that the audio playback is perfectly syncronized with the rest of the system once a sound has been dispatched.
+]

 == Input
 The only supported inputs are the mouse position and a list of eight keys.